FAQs – click the question for the explanation.

 What information is required to register a death?

-The current procedure to register is the doctor will inform the registrar of the next of kins contact details, along with the certification for the registrar to proceed.
+The current procedure to register is the medical referee will inform the next of kin when you are able to contact the registrar to proceed.

 You may be asked for the following information:-